 You may also take a look at the official selection statutes (in German only).

-1. You need to apply online
+You will only need to apply online.

 Applicants are required to submit certified copies of official documents, such as the university entrance qualification or the bachelor's degree certificate, as specified in the online application.
 International guidelines for grading standards will be applied.